 Each character is basically a collection of weapons, armor, and magic items, with three stats: Level, Race, and Class.
-For instance, you might describe your character as "an 8th-level elf wizard with Boots of Butt-Kicking, a Staff of Napalm, and the Kneepads of Allure."
+For instance, you might describe your character as "a 7th-Level human Warrior with the Staff of Asclepius, a Digital Cloak, and Glass Slippers."